Employment & Benefits

 Carleton College will comply with all applicable laws such as FMLA, federal, state, and any applicable regulations.

 All regular, benefit-eligible employees are entitled to sick leave with pay for personal illness, injury, pregnancy, miscarriage, abortion and childbirth.
 The amount of sick leave is pro-rated for all staff members working less than full-time or less than 12 months in the year.

 |Sick Leave Eligibility and Maximums by Employee Group||Accrual Rate||Total Annual Sick Leave Accrual for Full-Time Employee||Maximum Balances for Full-Time Employee|

 |Bi-Weekly (Non-Exempt, Non-Union)||.0462 per hour paid||96 hours (12 days)||No maximum|

 |Monthly (Exempt)||1 day per month||12 days||No maximum|

 Sick leave hours are accrued at the end of each pay period based on the employee’s current accrual rate, the number of hours worked (excluding over-time) and/or the employee’s budgeted FTE.

 Upon termination, bi-weekly employees with 15 or more years of service will be paid 20% of their accrued sick leave balance.
 Monthly employees are not eligible for sick leave payout.

-Bi-weekly employees must record their sick leave utilization in 15 minute increments on their web-time entry electronic timesheet.
+Bi-weekly employees are to record their sick time utilization using actual time verses rounding to 15 minute increments on their web-time entry electronic timesheet.

 Monthly employees must electronically record sick leave utilization on the HUB.
 The Fair Labor Standards Act requires exempt leave reporting in no less than half-day increments.
 Timely reporting of exempt leaves is encouraged, and adjustment to leave balances will not be made due to late reporting.